 Applied takeaways

-- Designing lenses and sensors like the visionary hawk’s foveae can improve camera clarity.
+- Designing lenses and sensors inspired by the hawk’s dual-fovea system may improve camera clarity and adaptability to focus.

-- Using contrast enhancement and high frame rates can enhance motion tracking in surveillance.
+- Increasing contrast sensitivity and frame rates in surveillance systems can enhance motion tracking accuracy.

 Environmental Awareness and Situational Adaptability

-Hawks are experts at quick reading and silent changes.
+Hawks show strong environmental awareness and situational adaptability.
 Their success comes from knowing their environment and adapting to it.
 This lets them stay ahead of their prey and the weather.

 Reading wind, terrain, and prey behaviour